 An indispensable product to modern society as steel, wood and mortar is rubber.
-Rubber is of two types—natural and manmade.
+Rubber is of two typesnatural and manmade.
 All of us use products made of rubber at home, at work, at play and even when we travel.
 Automobiles, trains, aircraft, industries rely on it for variety of purpose.
 That is why it is rightly said that rubber in the modern world is omnipotent.

-Rubber is a yellowish, elastic, amorphous material obtained from the latex or milky sap of various tropical plants like the rubber tree.
+What is rubber, exactly and where does it come from?Rubber is a yellowish, elastic, amorphous material obtained from the latex or milky sap of various tropical plants like the rubber tree.
 This latex is vulcanized, pigmented, finished and modified into various products like electric insulation, elastic bands, belts, tires, hoses, gaskets and containers.
-Rubber is also known by its scientific name “caoutchouc” or India rubber.
+Rubber is also known by its scientific name caoutchouc or India rubber.

-The exact origin of rubber is not known.
+Ancient RubberThe exact origin of rubber is not known.
 The indigenous people of the Americas had known and used rubber long before the arrival of European explorers.
 Rubber makers in ancient Mesoamerica were almost 3,500 years ahead of Charles Goodyear and his vulcanized rubber.
 The ancient Mayan people used latex to make rubber balls which were used in an important ritual game.
 This game was called Tlachtlic, a cross between football and basketball, but had religious significance.
 This was recorded in the Popul Vuh, a Mayan religious document.

 In 1525, a person called Padre d'Anghieria reported that he had seen Mexican tribespeople playing with elastic balls.
 An eraser was considered to be the first use for rubber.
 This was suggested by Magellan, a descendent of the famous Portuguese navigator.
 It was popularized in England by someone called Priestley and it became known as India Rubber.
 The Portuguese meaning of rubber is borracha and this originated from making jars replacing the leather borrachas that the Portuguese used to ship wine.